karma-coin/karmacoin-verifier/README.md

 ## Running

-To start a server that runs the KarmaCoin blockchain node and provides the KarmaCoin API and verifier API, create a config file `verifier.yaml` with the authentication tokens for the service providers used by the verifier, and provide the path to the config file to the server app.
+Create a config file `config.yaml` with the authentication tokens for the service providers used by the verifier, and provide the path to the config file to the server app.

 ### Running a dev build
 ```bash